shamasun/WSL-101/README.md

     ```
     wsl --install -d Ubuntu-20.04
     ```
 - From the start button on the windows taskbar, run the Ubuntu-20.04 application.
-If you get an error that the VM could not be started because the required feature could not be installed, this means that the hypervisor is not installed.
+If you get an error that the VM could not be started because the required feature could not be installed, this means that the hypervisor is not properly installed.
 Please enable Hyper-V from your BIOS.
 - Launch Ubuntu-20.04 again from start menu.
 Configure a UNIX user name and password when asked.
 - Test if you can navigate to the C drive on Windows using
     ```
     cd /mnt/c
     ```
+At this point, you have a working WSL2 VM running on top of the hypervisor for your Windows environment.
-- Now, to install docker, get back to your home directory in Linux by running
+- Now, to install docker, get back to your home directory in Linux.
-    ```
-    cd..
-    ```
 - Download docker by running the command below.
 You may get a message recommending using Docker Desktop for Windows instead.
 Ignore this.
 If you want to use the NVIDIA GPU, you got to use WSL.
     ```
     curl https://get.docker.com | sh